Pewillia/fgpa-apgf/samples/help/en-CA.md

 For advanced configuration options this tabs let you change the following service endpoints.

-Proxy URL- An optional proxy to be used for dealing with same-origin issues.
-URL must either be a relative path on the same server or an absolute path on a server which sets CORS headers.
++ Proxy URL- An optional proxy to be used for dealing with same-origin issues.
+The URL must either be a relative path on the same server or an absolute path on a server which sets CORS headers.

-Export Map URL - An ESRI service endpoint for generating map images.
++ Export Map URL - An ESRI service endpoint for generating map images.
 Should point directly to an endpoint that can be consumed by ESRI PrintTask.

-Geometry URL - A URL to an ESRI ArcGIS geometry service REST endpoint.
++ Geometry URL - A URL to an ESRI ArcGIS geometry service REST endpoint.

-Google API URL - Google API key to enable geo location and share link shortening.
++ Google API URL - Google API key to enable geo location and share link shortening.

 ## Geosearch